 Nike SB Dunk Low Pro “London” (2004)

 Up there with the most limited of SB Dunks, Nike released only 202 pairs of these as part of a “City Series” in 2004.
 First intended to launch at a sneaker exhibition, the release was later moved to London’s Footpatrol store.
 Only a lucky few managed to get their hands on this grey suede exclusive, complete with a embroidered blue graphic depicting the River Thames.

 If there was ever a shoe more at home in The Golden State it would have to be the laid back Dunk.
 That said, you can’t be surprised that California provides the inspiration for this release from professional skater, Paul Rodriguez.
 Subtle references to the Cali state flag can be seen throughout.

 Travis Scott x Nike SB Dunk Low “Cactus Jack” (2020)

 For the younger sneakerheads of today, there’s likely one Nike SB Dunk colourway that will have started a future obsession with this silhouette.
-That’s right, it can only be Travis Scott’s paisley covered exclusive.
+That’s right, it can only be the Travis Scott x Nike SB Dunk Low 'Cactus Jack'.
 With other unique details, like rope laces and a pastel pink coloured Swoosh, these also happen to be one of the most unconventional releases.
 It somehow works and it’s hard to question the appeal given these resell for well over £1,000.
 These are also credited as re-igniting the hype in 2020, setting the stage for a big revival which places the SB Dunk as one of this year’s most sought-after styles.